How billionaire is using financial muscle for racial equity

 A: I’m the kind of person that really enjoys the journey.
 I love what I do, and I guess eventually they’ll carry me out.
 I’m really enjoying watching the Suns win — I attended the game against the Utah Jazz, and it was an amazing game.
 I’m grateful for what’s happened so far and hopeful about better results in the future.

-Q: Your investment firm made at least a $75 million investment in 2014 to help Paula Deen make a comeback after she was dropped by the Food Network for using a racist slur in the past.
+Q: Your investment firm made at least a $75 million investment in 2014 to help Paula Deen make a comeback after she was dropped by teh Food Network for using a racist slur in the past.
 Has that investment paid off?

 A: We separated with her a couple of years ago.
 She bought us out.